-M 4: Operation records
+M 4: Operations records

-Operation records must be kept up-to-date and presented in a auditable format to the HFAC inspector.
+Operations records must be kept up-to-date and made available to the inspector.
 These records include, at a minimum:

-- a. details of origin of stock, allowing traceability - b. control of any extraneous/non-target fish - c. crowding and grading records - d. calibration records - e. numbers, age and weights/uniformity of fish in each tank/enclosure - f. estimated current stocking densities in each tank/enclosure - g. where appropriate, target age and weight at which fish will be transferred to sea or slaughtered (in order to predict final stocking densities) - h. details of fish and equipment inspects - i. daily and cumulative mortality expressed as a percentage (reasons stated) - j. daily and cumulative culling expressed as a percentage (reasons stated) - k. feed consumption - 1. details of any health problems - m. details of any medication/vaccinations applied - n. records of smoltification monitoring - o. records of regulatory correspondence (SERNAPESCA, SUBPESCA, SAG, etc.) - p. records of water quality tests as appropriate to the system - q. records of net inspections and maintenance - r. training records - s. full details of fish movements, , allowing traceability
+- a. details of origin of stock, allowing traceability - b. control of other animals - c. crowding and grading records - d. calibration records - e. numbers, age and weights/uniformity of fish in each tank/enclosure - f. estimated current stocking densities in each tank/enclosure - g. where appropriate, target age and weight at which fish will be transferred to sea or slaughtered (in order to predict final stocking densities) - h. details of fish and equipment inspects - i. daily and cumulative mortality expressed as a percentage (reasons stated) - j. daily and cumulative culling expressed as a percentage (reasons stated) - k. feed consumption - 1. details of any health problems - m. details of any medication/vaccinations applied - n. records of smoltification monitoring - o. records of regulatory correspondence (SERNAPESCA, SUBPESCA, SAG, etc) - p. records of water quality tests as appropriate to the system - q. records of net inspections and maintenance - r. training records - s. full details of fish movements.